fleetdm/fleet/docs/Using Fleet/Understanding-host-vitals.md

 <!-- DO NOT EDIT.
 This document is automatically generated. -->
 # Understanding host vitals

-Following is a summary of the detail queries hardcoded in Fleet used to populate the device details:
+The host vitals query collects the data displayed in the device inventory record for a host in Fleet.

 ## battery